-Each question has a word limit which you might want to check before hitting submit.
-Likewise, you might find it helpful to write and check your application offline before committing to it online.
+Each question has a 250 word limit.
+You might want to check this before hitting submit.
+You might find it helpful to write and check your application offline before committing to it online.

-What we’re looking to see: Your hunger to learn and a love for stories and ideas.
+What we’re looking to see: You’re curious and hungry to learn and a love for stories and ideas.

-Tell us about a time that you won someone over.
-What was going on and how did you do it?
-Your example could be from anywhere - a difficult customer from the shop you work in, a school mate who messed around on your end of year project, a family member who needed persuading to do something.
+Tell us about a time you won someone over.
+How did you do it?
+Your example could be from anywhere - a difficult customer from the shop you work in, a school mate who messed around on your end of year project, a friend or family member who needed persuading to do something.